bootstrap-vue/bootstrap-vue/src/components/table/README.md

   To get around this behaviour, make sure your latter stickyColumns are the same width or wider than previous sticky columns.
 - Bootstrap v4 uses the CSS style `border-collapse: collapsed` on table elements.
-This prevents any left or right borders on the sticky columns from "sticking" to the column, and hence those borders will scroll when the body scrolls.
+This prevents any borders on the sticky columns from "sticking" to the column, and hence those borders will scroll when the body scrolls.
+To get around this issue, create some custom CSS that targets `table.table.b-table`, which sets they styles `border-collapse: collapsed; border-spacing: 0px;` (note that this may cause double borders when using features such as `bordered`, etc).
 - BootstrapVue's custom CSS is required in order to support sticky columns.
 - The sticky column feature uses CSS style `position: sticky` to position the column cells.
 - Internet Explorer does not support `position: sticky`, hence for IE11 the sticky column will